bertaye/MakeTheGradeTerms/terms.md

 Preference Cookies.
 We use Preference Cookies to remember your preferences and various settings.
 Security Cookies.
 We use Security Cookies for security purposes.
 Use of Data
-Shiba Games uses the collected data for various purposes:
+Catch Games uses the collected data for various purposes:

 To provide and maintain the Service
 To notify you about changes to our Service